Wrangell Mountains Writing Workshop presents RiverSong

 Photos by Nancy Cook (left and middle) and Nathaniel Wilder (right)

 Location and Venue:

-This course is a Wrangell Mountains Center (WMC) is a private nonprofit institute which fosters understanding, appreciation, and stewardship of wildlands and mountain culture in Alaska through scientific and artistic inquiry in the Wrangell Mountains.
-The course is based at the WMC's headquarters in the Old Hardware Store in McCarthy, Alaska, set in the heart of Wrangell-St. Elias National Park and Preserve, the largest national park in the U.S. Over 23% larger than Switzerland, Wrangell-St. Elias is world renowned for its wild landscapes, high peaks, massive glaciers and rivers, healthy ecosystems, and dramatic scenery as well as its unique cultural history.
+This course will begin with two nights at the Wrangell Mountains Center (WMC), a private nonprofit institute, which connects people to wildlands through art, science, and education in the Wrangell Mountains.
+The WMC's headquarters in the Old Hardware Store are located McCarthy, Alaska, in the heart of the Wrangell-St. Elias National Park and Preserve.
+From there students will travel deeper in the wilderness and raft down the Kennicott, Nizina, and Chitina Rivers to pull out in the town of Chitina, Alaska.
+This is a unique opportunity to experience and explore the largest national park in the U.S. Over 23% larger than Switzerland, Wrangell-St. Elias is world renowned for its wild landscapes, high peaks, massive glaciers and rivers, healthy ecosystems, and dramatic scenery as well as its unique cultural history.

 McCarthy is approximately a seven hour drive from either Anchorage or Fairbanks (plus time for sightseeing, et cetera).
 It is possible to fly or arrange shuttles from Anchorage to McCarthy, and occasionally we can help arrange carpools for students, though we make no promises.

 The Wrangell Mountains Center is pleased to contract with the locally experienced guiding company McCarthy River Tours and Outfitters to offer a safe, reasonably priced river adventure which includes all meals, safety equipment and dry suits for a maximum of eight student writers.
 Participants will need to bring their own tents, sleeping gear, and quality rain gear (just in case).
 A detailed packing list will be provided upon registration.